davidthings/hdelk/docs/top.md

   overlay_image: /assets/images/banner.svg
 ---

+## Introduction

-HDElk is a web-based HDL diagramming tool.
-It was designed to permit the easy visual representation of Verilog or VHDL (generically HDL's, Hardware Description Languages) in web pages by creation of simple javascript specification objects.
+HDElk is a web-based diagramming tool designed to permit the easy visual representation of diagrams which feature sets of interconnected nodes in web pages.
+The diagram is described in [JSON](https://www.json.org/) and then rendered in [SVG](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics)

+One area that uses interconnected nodes is FPGA programming in Hardware Description Languages (HDL's) like Verilog and VHDL.
+HDElk came about in response to a need to document an FPGA library, but it is not limited to FPGA applications.

 What follows is an overview of the project, but if you're eager to get in to the details, here are the quick links.